www.AlgonquinAdventures.comBackcountry Camping - Locationwww.AlgonquinAdventures.com

-For example, while 'Lake Example' may have 10 campsites indicated on the official Canoe Route Map, the CAMIS system may only allow for 8 reservations on that lake on any one night.
+For example, while 'Lake Example' may have 10 campsites indicated on the official Canoe Route Map, the system may only allow for 8 reservations on that lake on any one night.
 The reason for the difference in numbers is that a percentage are kept 'open' to cover situations such as illness or being wind-bound.
-Specific campsites can not be reserved, only access to an open campsite on the reserved 'body-of-water' or 'section-of-river'.
+Specific paddle-in campsites can not be reserved, only access to an open campsite on the reserved 'body-of-water' or 'section-of-river'.

-Most of the lake names, as shown on the official Canoe Route Map, coincide with CAMIS's reservable 'bodies-of-water'.
+Most of the lake names, as shown on the official Canoe Route Map, coincide with system's reservable 'bodies-of-water'.
 However, there are instances in which a lake may be divided into more than one CAMIS reservable 'body-of-water'.

 Without all the 'sections of rivers', contiguous 'bodies of water' and their precise demarcation lines being shown on the map .. the reservation process and the actual canoe-tripping experience can still be a bit imprecise in these instances.
 As a result, one is cautioned that when making one's reservation or booking at an access point office, one should ask the staff person what the exact name of the 'body-of-water' or 'section-of-river' is, and what any geographic limitations (demarcation lines) for it are.
 At the same time, it would also be prudent to mark your map with the same geographic extents (demarcation lines) .. so that you can recognize them as you travel on your trip.